Good Reading and Literature

 The Power of Myth – Joseph Campbell

 This is a wonderful, six-part series of audio and video interviews with Joseph Campbell conducted by Bill Moyers.
 The sessions were recorded over the last few years of Campbell’s life.
 Joseph Campbell studied all the great religions and mythologies and found commonality among them all.
-Campbell reveals human awe of the great power and mysteries of the universe and shows us how, through the myths, man-kind has attempted to find meaning and peace amidst the chaos of life.
+Campbell reveals human awe of the great power and mysteries of the universe.
+He shows us how, through myths, man-kind has attempted to find meaning and peace amidst the chaos of life.
 I can never get enough of this series and come back to it always.
 Do not read this book unless you wish to be changed, for the better, forever.
 Follow your bliss!